Uninsured/Underinsured Motorist Accidents

 You may also want to file a negligence claim directly against the at-fault driver.
 You would need to show that the driver breached his or her duty to drive with reasonable care under the circumstances, and that this breach led to the accident and the damages that you incurred.
 Compensation that may be available in negligence claims often ranges from pain and suffering to medical expenses, vehicle repairs, lost earnings, and the costs of future treatment.
 There is a limited time period within which to file a lawsuit, however, known as the statute of limitations.
 This makes it essential to consult a lawyer without delay if you have been harmed because of another driver’s carelessness.Explore Your Options with a Los Angeles Attorney after a Motor Vehicle Collision

-If you are injured in a hit and run accident or a collision with a driver who has insufficient coverage in the Los Angeles area, our experienced motor vehicle collision lawyers can bring a lawsuit to recover damages on your behalf.
+If you are injured in an uninsured or underinsured motorist accident in the Los Angeles area, our experienced motor vehicle collision lawyers can bring a lawsuit to recover damages on your behalf.
 We also represent accident victims in San Bernardino, Riverside, Rancho Cucamonga, and Temecula, among other cities.
-Contact us at 1-866-422-7222 or via our online form for a free, no-obligation consultation.
+Contact us at (866) 422-7222 or via our online form for a free, no-obligation consultation.